 Let’s talk about one of the toughest aspects of your job – keeping personal feelings separate from work.
 How do you manage this delicate balance of empathizing with clients whilst also detaching emotionally from the case and simply looking at the facts?

 Bell: That's a good question.
 First of all, that comes with age a little bit.
 It's difficult because certainly, you can become emotionally involved with people.
 And you don't want it to be like a hospital setting, where you're separated too much.
-So, how do we represent people that have done really bad things?
+So, how do we represent clients that have done really bad things?
 That’s a question I usually get.

 At this moment in my life, I believe there's a spark of the divine in each person, and that is pure, without change.
 People call it different things in different religions; it doesn't matter frankly.
 It exists in everybody, and that value is without a doubt.
 Then you wrap that in with genetics, life experiences. systemic issues, and that produces the people we see, it produces you and me.
 So, when I'm representing someone, I'm representing that spark within that person, and not necessarily what they've done.
 That's where I make the connection.
 If you've done a terrible thing, I'm not excusing that, but I'm not representing the terrible thing; I'm representing you, that spark within you.
 That's the paradigm I seek.